World intrigued by "Occupy Wall Street" movement

 "THERE'S SOMETHING HAPPENING HERE"

-Japan's Kyodo news agency ran an interview from New York with organiser Kalle Lasn who said he hoped that "Occupy Wall Street" would inspire Japan's jobless youth.
+Japan's Kyodo news agency ran an interview from New York with organizer Kalle Lasn who said he hoped that "Occupy Wall Street" would inspire Japan's jobless youth.

 "Is there some beginning of some kind of 'Occupy Tokyo' or 'Occupy Marunouchi', something like that happening in Japan right now or not?"
 Kyodo quoted Lasn as saying, referring to the Marunouchi business district in Tokyo.